biocom-uib/util-aligner-web/README.md

 # Contributing

-##  Steps to add a new aligner in PINAWeb
+##  Steps to add a new aligner to PINAWeb
 In the server (https://github.com/biocom-uib/util-aligner-server) you need to:
 * Add the aligner template (executable and required files) to `aligners-templates/template-new_aligner`.
 * Add a new module to the `server/aligners/` directory with a class inheriting from `Aligner`.